-If ' $library_LIBTOOLFLAGS$ ' is not defined, the global AM_LIBTOOLFLAGS variable is used instead.
+If ' $library_LIBTOOLFLAGS$ ' is not defined, then the variable AM_LIBTOOLFLAGS is used instead.

-These flags are passed to libtool after the --tag=TAG option computed by Automake (if any), so 'library_LIBTOOLFLAGS' (or AM_LIBTOOLFLAGS) is the good place to override or supplement the --tag=TAG setting.
+These flags are passed to libtool after the --tag=TAG option computed by Automake (if any), so 'library_LIBTOOLFLAGS' (or AM_LIBTOOLFLAGS) is a good place to override or supplement the --tag=TAG setting.